 The wild ramp, AKA wild leek, botanical name Allium tricoccum, is a flowering perennial plant that grows in clusters.
 It is a member of the Allium family along with onions and leeks

 The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Inventory, lb : 0

-Island Sunshine potatoes are available late summer through the winter months.
+Island Sunshine potatoes are available in the late summer through winter.

-Eastern Canada’s Prince Edward island has a long and rich history of potato farming.
-The tubers first came to the island by way of the British in the mid-18th century.
-It didn’t take long for potatoes to become one of the major crops on the island, with some residents subsisting on little more than potatoes and cod for over a year.
-The potato industry grew to produce more than 100,000 bushels, some of which was shipped as far as the West Indies, until late blight, the famous fungal disease responsible for Ireland’s potato famines, ravaged the island’s crop in 1848.
-Eventually the industry recovered, and Prince Edward Island is now the number one potato producer in Canada, as well as one of the most important growers of seed potatoes internationally.
+Prince Edward Island has a long and rich history of potato farming.
+The tubers first came to the Canadian island by way of the British in the mid-18th century.
+It didn’t take long for potatoes to become one of the major crops on the island and some residents survived on a base diet of potatoes and cod for over a year.
+The potato industry grew to produce more than 100,000 bushels, some of which were shipped as far as the West Indies until late blight ravaged the island’s crop in 1848.
+Eventually, the industry recovered, and Prince Edward Island is now the number one potato producer in Canada, as well as one of the most important growers of seed potatoes internationally.

 The Island Sunshine potato was discovered on Prince Edward Island by the Loo brothers, a pair of organic potato farmers.
 A result of an open-pollinated cross between the cultivar irene and a mystery male parent, the Loo brothers found this potato in their fields in 1984 and began producing it.
 Island Sunshine potatoes are difficult to find today and are available primarily in farmers markets in Canada and the Eastern United States.